 For the remainder of the 2020/21 academic year, we will continue to teach French as a modern foreign language.
 Our teaching will be based around units provided by Oak Academy, and will supplement the Rigolo resources which are already used across KS2.
 (See below for more details of our current MFL curriculum.)

 Intent - What are we trying to achieve?

 All pupils at Yealmpstone Farm have the right to a rich and deep learning experience that includes the learning of the basics of an additional language.
 The study of languages prepares pupils to participate in a rapidly changing world in which work and other activities are increasingly carried out in languages other than English.
-Language learning provides liberation from insularity and provides an opening to other cultures.
 Pupils use language to communicate information responsibly and creatively; learning how to use languages to enable access to ideas and experiences from a wide range of people, communities and cultures across our school and wider demographic.
 In addition, understanding a modern foreign language increases a child’s understanding of their own language and the building blocks which form this.
 The process of learning a foreign language reinforces fluency and understanding of grammar, syntax, sentence structure and verbal precision.
 Increased capability in the use of languages can also promote initiative and independent learning and encourages diversity within society.